Al Khor: Sports

 The municipality is represented by the sports club Al-Khor SC, which play in Al-Khor SC Stadium in the municipality's capital city.
-Al Bayt Stadium, also in Al Khor City, is planned to be completed by the 2022 FIFA World Cup.
+Al Bayt Stadium, also in Al Khor City, was completed for the 2022 FIFA World Cup.
 Al Bayt Stadium, which translates to 'the house', is designed to replicate a traditional tent used by Qatari nomads.
-The seating capacity will be 68,895 spectators and it is set to host one of the semi-finals.
+The seating capacity is 68,895 spectators, and it hosted the semi-final between France and Morocco on 14 December 2022.

 Al Thakhira has its own amateur football league.
 In 2005, Al Thakhira FC was formed and has competed in the QFA-sanctioned Qatar Amateur League since 2013.

 Barwa Al Khor formally opened Al Khor Workers Sports Complex in the Al Khor Industrial Area in February 2014.
 Intended to serve the entire municipality of Al Khor as well as portions of Al Shamal Municipality, the sporting facilities within this massive complex include four cricket fields, four football fields, four basketball courts and three volleyball courts.
 In addition, there are 35 shops, 2 cinemas and a mosque among its facilities.
 In 2015, over 500,000 people had visited the complex.